patrickboateng/patrickboateng/README.md

 # Hi :wave: I'm Patrick :smiley:

 Hello!
-I'm a civil engineer with a passion for programming, machine learning, problem-solving, and exploring the intersection between civil engineering and computer science.
-I have experience primarily with Python, but I'm also comfortable with C++ and C programming languages.
-My interest lies in machine learning and software development. (particularly in GUI design using the [**Qt/PySide6**](https://wiki.qt.io/Qt_for_Python) Framework)
+I'm a civil engineer with a passion for programming, machine learning, and problem-solving.
+My primary programming language is Python, but I'm also confident in C and C++ programming languages, with a specific emphasis on machine learning and software development.
+Additionally, I have a keen interest in GUI design, specifically utilizing the [**Qt/PySide6**](https://wiki.qt.io/Qt_for_Python) Framework.

-As a civil engineer, I'm drawn to solving problems in this field using programming.
-I'm fascinated by the potential of machine learning techniques to tackle some of the most pressing civil engineering issues.
-In the future, I'm excited to apply these techniques to solve problems in this space, making the most out of the potential of technology to transform this field.

-I'm a member of the NumPy community and also part of the Python developer community on LinkedIn.
-I'm always looking for opportunities to improve my programming skills.
-My long-term goal is to develop software that solves civil engineering problems effectively, using my expertise in programming and machine learning.
-I'm passionate about exploring new ways to bring programming and engineering together to create innovative solutions for some of the most pressing challenges in the field.
+I enjoy using programming to solve problems in civil engineering and exploring the potential of machine learning techniques in this field.
+My long-term goal is to develop software that effectively solves civil engineering problems by combining my programming and machine learning expertise.

-If you're interested in my work or have exciting project ideas, let's connect!
+Let's connect if you're interested in my work or have exciting project ideas.
 Check out the links below to get in touch.

 [![linkedin](https://img.shields.io/badge/-Linkedin-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/patrickboateng/)
 [![email](https://img.shields.io/badge/-Email-red?style=flat-square&logo=gmail&logoColor=white)](mailto:boatengpato.pb@gmail.com)